 - What are they afraid of?

-- What are they angry about?
-Who are they angry at?
+- What are they angry about or who are they angry at?

 - What are their top 3 daily frustrations?